About

 Several annual events for young New Zealanders have become a much-anticipated staple for schools around the country: The Big Sing involves around 10,000 students from over 260 high schools around the country, in ten regional festivals culminating in three area Cadenza festivals and the prestigious National Finale.
 The Kids Sing is for primary and intermediate schools, with festivals in eight regional centres involving over 3,500 children.

 The larger-scale Sing Aotearoa event is a triennial festival for choral singers involving workshops, masterclasses, concerts, and collaborations with choirs and kapa haka groups.
-We are thrilled that the NZCF has been selected to host the 2024 World Choir Games in Auckland – the world’s largest choral festival – involving over 15,000 singers from 50 nations around the world joining us in song right here in Aotearoa.
+We are thrilled that the NZCF was selected to host the 2024 World Choir Games in Auckland – the world’s largest choral festival – involving over 15,000 singers from 50 nations around the world joining us in song right here in Aotearoa.

 NZCF also collaborates with a number of other NZ arts organisations.
 SOUNZ Centre for New Zealand Music partner with us for two awards for young NZ composers, the NZCF-SOUNZ Choral Composition Competition, and the SOUNZ-NZCF Te Reo Māori Choral Composition Award.